rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     end

 ## Executing SQL
-You can execute SQL statements directly on the database by using `Database.executeSql` method.
+To execute SQL statements directly on the database, use the `Database.executeSql` method:

     :::ruby
     begin